-There was no impairment charge recorded during the years ended December 31, 2021 and 2020.
+There was no impairment charge recorded during the three months ended March 31, 2022 and 2021, respectively, and for the year ended December 31, 2020.
 During the year ended December 31, 2019, the Company recorded an impairment charge to one of its reporting unit's customer relationships and acquired technology intangible assets.
 The Company's forecasted future revenue and expense cash flow streams indicated the carrying amounts of the intangible assets were not recoverable and therefore the Company recorded an impairment charge of \$181.3 million.